• Skip to primary navigation

 The holidays are right around the corner, and I can't stop thinking about all the delicious food I'm going to eat.

-I like making this Veggie Pie at any time of year, but it's especially perfect with the holidays approaching ... it looks fancy, tastes amazing, and no has to know how easy it is to make!
+I like making this Veggie Pie at any time of year, but it's especially perfect with the holidays approaching ... it looks fancy enough for Thanksgiving or Christmas, tastes amazing, and no has to know how easy it is to make!

 Ready to get cooking?
 Then keep reading for all the delicious details.